Authentication

 Create a Challenge: This endpoint initiates an authentication challenge.
 You supply an app name in the request body, and the server returns a

-.
+challenge_id.
 In the Anytype desktop application, it will display a 4‑digit code to the user.Request:

 Create an API Key: Once you have a

-from the previous step, and the user has retrieved a 4‑digit code from the Anytype desktop app, call this to exchange them for an API key.Request:
+challenge_idfrom the previous step, and the user has retrieved a 4‑digit code from the Anytype desktop app, call this to exchange them for an API key.Request:

-as a Bearer token in future requests:
+Now you need to pass the api_key as a Bearer token in future requests:

 Authorization: Bearer zhSG/zQRmgAD...